Tedby141/Tedby141/README.md

 # **BYI**

 <sup>★ I'm a nonsharing Simon "[ghost](https://callofduty.fandom.com/wiki/Simon_%22Ghost%22_Riley_(Reboot))" Riley and [Nikto](https://callofduty.fandom.com/wiki/Nikto) selfshipper!
 I am very emotionally attached to these two characters!!
-Even if you don't like it, please respect the fact that it distracts me and makes me healthier mental wise.</sup>
+Even if you don't like it, please respect the fact that it distracts me and makes me healthier mental wise :))</sup>

-<sup>☆ I'm very quiet usually, i'm very introverted unless I'm with my friend.
-Yes, friend, singular, I'm LONELY.</sup>
+<sup>☆ I'm very quiet usually, i'm very introverted unless I'm with friends.</sup>

 <sup>★ Even if I don't have c+h in my name, it's ALWAYS allowed and heavily encouraged unless my name is dniuf/dni/etc. But if it says like iwc, iwec or so, FEEL MORE THAN FREE TO SIT DOWN WITH ME!
 It just means i'm in a yucky mood</sup>